Judge peppers lawyers in prelude to trial of New York's business fraud lawsuit against Trump

 Judge peppers lawyers in prelude to trial of New York’s business fraud lawsuit against Trump

-NEW YORK (AP) — A New York judge peppered Donald Trump’s lawyers with questions Friday as they tried to persuade the court to throw out a civil lawsuit brought by New York’s attorney general accusing the former president and his company of deceiving banks, insurers and others by exaggerating his wealth.
+NEW YORK (AP) — A New York judge peppered Donald Trump’s lawyers with questions Friday — sometimes admonishing them — as they tried to persuade the court to throw out a civil lawsuit brought by New York’s attorney general accusing the former president and his company of deceiving banks, insurers and others by exaggerating his wealth.

 At times, Judge Arthur Engoron argued with Trump attorney Christopher Kise.
 In one case the judge ended a back-and-forth by simply saying, “Disagree.”